 The Transform Function

-: An array of Content objects containing the example dataoperation
+content: An array of Content objects containing the example data

-: Either "request" or "response" indicating which type of example is being transformedauth
+type: Either "request" or "response" indicating which type of example is being transformed

 The function should return an array of Content objects with the transformed examples.